Banking Basics

 The duration of a frozen bank account varies based on the circumstances.
 Simple misunderstandings can be resolved in approximately 7-10 days, while more intricate situations might extend to around 30 days or more.

-However, if the freeze is tied to tax obligations or legal disputes, there’s no definitive time limit in place.
+However, there’s no definitive time limit if the freeze is tied to tax obligations or legal disputes.

 If you don’t address the freeze, it will persist until the underlying issue is resolved.
 In some instances, this could lead to the closure of the account.